 Change Order Limit Code Type

 Cost Plus 1 New

 Cost Plus NTE 1 Must match current job revenue code

 Fixed 1 New or existing

-- 3. Complete the revenue code fields if you have created a new revenue code. - 4.
-Enter the Start/End dates.
+3. Complete the revenue code fields if you have created a new revenue code.

 When using existing revenue codes for change orders, you can only edit the date fields.